RodTol/BC-pipelines/docs/index.md

 ## TODO
 see [here](/docs/todo.md) for the roadmap of things to do

+## Observations
+- I need launch the server, BCM and BCP on the same dir in order to have the supervisor being able to find the connection file ?
+- Let's try with each server having its own connection file in separate dir

 ## Mkdocs Commands

 * `mkdocs new [dir-name]` - Create a new project.